 Will my root canal treatment be painful?

-Root canal treatment has an unfair reputation for being associated with pain – mainly because patients generally discover that they need a root canal after experiencing extreme pain to their tooth or gums.
+Root canal treatment has an unfair reputation for being associated with pain – mainly because patients generally discover that they need a root canal after experiencing extreme pain to their tooth or gums kindle for free.
 On the plus side, once you begin your treatment, your dentist will tackle the source of the pain and as local anaesthetic will be used throughout your treatment, at worst, you may experience slight discomfort.
 Post root canal treatment, tenderness and discomfort may be expected for 24-72 hours.

 How much does a root canal treatment cost?